Eldridge Street Synagogue: Foundation of congregation

-Kahal Adath Jeshurun was established in 1852 as Beth Hamedrash (whose name means "House of Study" in Hebrew), and consisted of Jews from various parts of Eastern Europe.
+Kahal Adath Jeshurun was established in 1852 as Beth Hamedrash ("House of Study" in Hebrew), and consisted of Jews from various parts of Eastern Europe.
 The founding rabbi, Abraham Joseph Ash, was the first Orthodox rabbi from Eastern Europe to serve in the United States.
 After moving around several times, the congregation purchased a Welsh chapel on Allen Street in 1856.
-Following a petty dispute over the Allen Street synagogue, 23 members of Beth Hamedrash split in 1859 to form Beth Hamedrash Hagodol, adding the word "Hagodol" ("Great") to the original name.
+Following a petty dispute over the Allen Street synagogue, 23 members of Beth Hamedrash split in 1859 to form Beth Hamedrash Hagodol, adding the word "Hagodol" ("The Great") to the original name.

 The remaining 46 members remained on Allen Street for over two decades.
 In contrast to Beth Hamedrash Hagrodol, which was loyal to its rabbi, the congregation of the original Beth Hamedrash mainly was led by its lay president.
 Beth Hamedrash's first president was the banker Sender Jarmulowsky, who was appointed in 1872 and served for two years.
 The Manhattan Railway Company's Second Avenue Elevated opened above Allen Street in the late 1870s, causing pollution and casting shadows.
 The congregation successfully sued for damages, although it would not receive any compensation until 1899.
 By the 1880s, many other Jewish congregations had much larger buildings, while Beth Hamedrash was still using its converted chapel at 78 Allen Street.